 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Split.
-To help you make friends with Split before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Split is the second largest city in Croatia, although once you are there it will feel pretty compact.
 All of the major sights (with exception of the soccer pitch) are located right on the coastline, most of them within the confines of the harbor area.
 Split's train station, bus terminal, and ferry landing are all within steps of each other, making getting in, out, and through Split very easy.